ShlomiFridman/Snake/README.md

 Snake

-The project uses JavaFX GUI, and need JDK11 to open.
+The project uses JavaFX GUI, requires bellsoft jdk11.
 A retro snake game, move the snake via arrow keys or wasd, you do not die on touching the edges